 Positive Action Strategy

 Doughty Street Chambers is fully committed to avoiding any unlawful positive discrimination but is also keen to maximise the opportunities the law currently permits in terms of taking positive action to address well-known and evidenced pre-existing inequalities.
-As such, a Positive Action Strategy for Chambers is being implemented to cover the breadth of operations from recruitment through to retention for staff, pupils, members, Associate Tenants and Academics.
+As such, a Positive Action Strategy for Chambers is being implemented to cover the breadth of operations from recruitment through to retention for staff, pupils, members, Associates and Academics.

 The survey is entirely voluntary and is conducted in such a way to guarantee the anonymity of those contributing.
 A large percentage of our workforce responded to the invitation to supply diversity data.

 Chambers is committed to no all-male panels (“manels”) at Chambers-organised public conferences or events.
 Our members will not serve as panellists at a Chambers-organised public conferences or events when there are no women on the panel.
 For events that we organise or plan, we aim for at least 50% female speakers.
 Our preference is for women to be included as panellists, not only as chairs or moderators.

 UK Bar Awards 2022 for Diversity and Inclusion